 - The Insider's Guide to the Divine Creek Ranch Collection

 Sheltered Jayne Sheridan, the town librarian, is ready to live the fantasies she writes now that she’s free from the shadows of her past.
 The art buff she meets in the library sets all her creative juices flowing.

 Well-traveled Seth Carter, Divine’s new tattoo artist believes life experience and globe-trotting are overrated.
 He encounters Jayne in the library and thinks she’s too good to be true.

 Matchmaker Grace Warner has enigmatic Seth and her cousin Jayne in her crosshairs.
 All she needs is an excuse to bring them together.
 Add in a Fourth of July celebration and a reunion with the Divine Creek Ranch family and what happens?
 Sparks fly!

-Sparks Fly! is a sexy little romp that intimately reacquaints readers with all the beloved characters in the entire series and introduces Seth and Jayne the main characters in the upcoming twelfth Divine Creek Ranch novel entitled His Tattooed Virgin.
+Sparks Fly! is a sexy little romp that intimately reacquaints readers with all the beloved characters in the entire series and introduces Seth and Jayne the main characters in the twelfth Divine Creek Ranch novel entitled His Tattooed Virgin.

 The excerpts below contain explicit adult language and sexual content.
 By reading any further, you are stating that you are at least 18 years of age.
 If you are under the age of 18, it is necessary to exit this site.

 Sparks Fly!
 Copyright©2012 All rights reserved, Siren Publishing, Inc.